Introduction to Dynamic Partitioning in Hive

 This is the maximum number of partitions created by each mapper and reducer

-So basically with these values, we are telling hive to dynamically partition the data based on the size of data and space available.
-Generally as compared to static dynamic partition takes more time to load the data and the data load is done from a non-partitioned table.
+So basically with these values, we tell hive to dynamically partition the data based on the size of data and space available.
+Generally, as compared to static, dynamic partition takes more time to load the data, and the data load is done from a non-partitioned table.
 We can perform the partitioning in both managed as well as an external table.

 How Dynamic Partition Works?